 Stix also suggests filling your fireplace with a bunch of live plants, including succulents, flowers, or other types of greenery.
 “They are a nice option to decorate around the fireplace all year-round,” she says.

-11. Focus on the Mantle
+11. Focus on the Mantel

-Instead of looking for things to fill your fireplace, focus on the mantle.
-“A mantle is always the perfect spot to dedicate a standout piece of artwork,” explains Ariel Okin.
+Instead of looking for things to fill your fireplace, focus on the mantel.
+“A mantel is always the perfect spot to dedicate a standout piece of artwork,” explains Ariel Okin.
 This could also include topiaries in varying heights, or a small and interesting sculpture.
 As for the fireplace, selecting a sleek set of fire tools—like the brass ones from the recent collaboration between goop and CB2—is a nice touch.